tuoomz/yop/deploy-to-mainnet.md

 - Checkout the [yop-protocol-evm](https://github.com/plutodigital/yop-protocol-evm) repo to run the deployment script.
 - Have [hardhat](https://hardhat.org/) installed.
 - Have a valid IAM account from AWS that has the permission to sign and verify using a KMS key, and get the id of the KMS key that will be used for the deployment.
+The wallet corresponding to the key in KMS should also have enough ETH in it for the deployment.
 - Have a valid etherscan API key (needed to verify the deployed contracts)
 - Have a valid Alchemy API key (needed by the deployment script)